pg-format/specification/README.md

 ## JSON Schemas

-*This section is non-normative*

-The [PG-JSON format](#pg-json) can be validated with JSON Schema file [`pg-json.json`](schema/pg-json.json) in this repository.
+The [PG-JSON format](#pg-json) can be validated with a non-normative JSON Schema file [`pg-json.json`](schema/pg-json.json) in this repository.
 Rules not covered by the JSON schema include:

 - nodes referenced in edges must be defined (no implicit nodes)
 - node identifiers must be unique per graph (no repeated nodes)

+The [PG-JSONL format](#pg-jsonl) can be validated with a non-normative JSON Schema file [`pg-jsonl.json`](schema/pg-jsonl.json) in this repository.
+Validation is limited in the same way as validation of PG-JSON with its JSON Schema.

+## Robustness principle

-Applications MAY accept documents not fully conforming to this specification when they can automatically be transformed to valid form, for instance:
+Applications MAY automatically convert documents not fully conforming to the specification of PG-JSON and/or PG-JSONL to valid form, for instance by:

 - creation of implicit nodes for node identifiers referenced in edges
-- add empty `labels` and/or `properties` if not specified
+- addition of missing empty fields `labels` and/or `properties`

-The [PG-JSONL format](#pg-jsonl) can be validated with JSON Schema file [`pg-jsonl.json`](schema/pg-jsonl.json) in this repository.
-Validation is limited in the same way as validation of PG-JSON with its JSON Schema.
+- removal or mapping of invalid property values such as `null` and JSON objects
+- mapping of numeric node identifiers to strings
+- removal of additional fields not defined in this specification

 ## References